 The greatest disaster threat in Alaska is from a severe earthquake in the Anchorage area.
 Geologists have determined that shallow faults in the Anchorage area could produce much stronger shaking than occurred during the 1964 Southcentral Alaska Earthquake.
 Such an earthquake would leave the community without heat, which could result in extensive loss of life during the winter.

 To prepare for such an event, the Alaska District and Pacific Ocean Division developed the Catastrophic Disaster Response Plan (CDRP) for an Anchorage earthquake.
 This plan describes how the Corps would provide immediate assistance to help the residents of Anchorage and also coordinates the activities of the Corps with those of other agencies to prioritize the flow of personnel and supplies.

 Just as the CDRP calls for Corps offices from throughout the nation to assist us with a major earthquake in Alaska, the Alaska District provides assistance to any other Corps district that is facing a severe event.
-Many Alaska District employees deployed to the Southeast to help respond to Hurricane Katrina and the other 2005 and 2004 hurricanes.
-Other deployments were hurricanes Georges in Puerto Rico and Andrew in Florida; the Loma Prieta and Northridge earthquakes in California; typhoons in Guam, Yap, and American Samoa; flooding on military bases in Korea; and the 2004 Indian Ocean earthquake and tsunami.
-Several employees from the Alaska District are currently assisting reconstruction efforts in and Afghanistan.
+In 2017 and 2018, many Alaska District employees deployed to the U.S. Virgin Islands, Puerto Rico, Florida and Texas to help respond to Hurricanes Harvey, Irma, Maria as well as to California for wildfire relief.
+Several employees from the Alaska District are currently assisting reconstruction efforts in Afghanistan and Iraq.

 Other potential threats in Alaska can include avalanches, mudslides, tsunamis, volcanic eruptions, extreme weather conditions and wildfires.